Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 `C = O + M ` = Total amount of carbon the software is emitting over a time period

-`R` = Baseline as a demoninator (e.g. carbon per additional user, api-call, ML job, etc)
+`R` = Baseline as a denominator (e.g. carbon per additional user, API-call, ML job, etc)

 **carbon intensity (`CI`) compares this carbon against a baseline :**